 Since then, I found my way into teaching in further education colleges, mostly North Hertfordshire College, teaching various forms of ICT and computing, and then A-Level Maths and Further Maths, as well as contributing to an extended degree programme which prepared mostly older students for various science degree courses.

 There are two things which I particularly enjoy about teaching.
 The first is being able to set out a topic in such a way that students have the chance to understand it for the first time.
 The second is reacting to questions which show that a student has not understood what I've shown them - that then forces me to find a different way to help them into the subject, and that's a challenge which I enjoy.

-When it's possible, I prefer to tutor individuals in my own home, not least because of the huge range of resources I have on my computers so I can print out worksheets etc when they're needed.
+I tutor individuals in my own home, not least because of the huge range of resources I have on my computers so I can print out worksheets etc when they're needed.

 Most of the private tutoring I do is responding to what topics a student says they've found difficult to understand, or to which exercises they've not mastered.
 But I'm obviously able to take someone through a whole syllabus if needed.
 I'm more at home in A-Level work and above than in GCSE - I'm not the right person for someone who's struggling with foundation level GCSE.